Texas House OKs ‘sanctuary city’ ban with tough jail penalty

 The Texas House bill originally allowed local law enforcement officers to inquire about federal immigration status only if someone is arrested.
 A version passed in March by the state Senate went further, permitting immigration inquires of anyone who is detained, including during traffic stops.

-But a tea party-backed floor amendment extending the House version to apply to those detained as well as those arrested passed on an 81-64 vote — bringing the full bill closer to what the Senate approved previously.
+But a floor amendment backed by the tea party movement extending the House version to apply to those detained as well as those arrested passed on an 81-64 vote — bringing the full bill closer to what the Senate previously approved.

 Democrats, and even some veteran Republicans, opposed the change to no avail.
-It drew rebuke from the Texas Catholic Conference of Bishops which tweeted, “We’re disappointed House voted to allow police to inquire into legal status during detention rather than arrest.”
+It drew rebuke from the Texas Catholic Conference of Bishops, who tweeted: “We’re disappointed House voted to allow police to inquire into legal status during detention rather than arrest.”

-President Donald Trump is trying to withhold federal funding for sanctuary cities, but on Tuesday, a federal judge in California issued a preliminary injunction preventing him from doing so.
-Texas Gov. Greg Abbott has declared the issue an “emergency” item, and the state is poised to pass an anti-sanctuary cities law regardless of what happens nationally.
+Trump is trying to withhold federal funding for sanctuary cities, but a federal judge in California on Tuesday issued a preliminary injunction preventing him from doing so.
+Texas Gov. Greg Abbott has declared the issue an “emergency” item, saying the state is poised to pass an anti-sanctuary cities law, regardless of what happens nationally.

 Sally Hernandez, the sheriff of Travis County, which includes liberal Austin, enraged conservatives by refusing to honor federal requests to hold suspects for possible deportation if they weren’t arrested for immigration offenses or serious crimes such as murder.
 But Hernandez softened her policy after Abbott cut grant funding to the county and she has said she’ll conform to the state’s ban if it becomes law.

-Other sheriffs warn the bill could make their jobs harder if immigrant communities — including crime victims and witnesses — fear the police.
+Other sheriffs warn the bill could make their jobs harder if immigrants — including crime victims and witnesses — fear the police.

 “Today we’ve made real that fear,” said Roland Gutierrez, a San Antonio Democrat.
 Many of his colleagues decried what they called a “show me your papers law.”